 Best Wearables API for Startups: What to Look For and Top Options

-Wearables have become a key source of health and behavioral data.
-Smartwatches, rings, bands, and biometric sensors continuously collect information about sleep, activity, heart rate, recovery, and more.
+Wearables are transforming the way health data is collected.
+Smartwatches, rings, bands, and biometric sensors continuously collect valuable information about sleep, activity, heart rate, recovery, and much more.

-This is why many startups choose to integrate with a wearables API platform instead of connecting each device individually.
+This is why many startups choose to integrate with a wearables API platform, like ROOK, instead of connecting each device individually.

 Why startups need a wearables API